askap-vast/vast-tools/VASTDROPBOX.md

                         get the list of files from Dropbox. (default: None) --files-list FILES_LIST
-                        Input of files to fetch. (default: None) --overwrite           Overwrite any files that already exist in the output directory. (default:
+                        Input of files to fetch. (default: None) --overwrite           Overwrite any files that already exist in the output directory.
+If overwrite is not selected, integrity checking will still be performed on the existing files and if the check fails, the file will be re-downloaded. (default: False) --debug               Set logging level to debug. (default: False) --dropbox-config DROPBOX_CONFIG
-                        False)
-  --debug               Set logging level to debug. (default: False) --dropbox-config DROPBOX_CONFIG
                         Dropbox config file to be read in containing the shared url, password and